NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{Ray Prior NeRF (RapNeRF)} (May 2022) \cite{2022RaPNeRF} explored a NeRF model better suited for view extrapolation, whereas standard NeRF models were better suited for interpolation.
-RapNeRF performed Random Ray Casting (RRC) whereby, given a training ray hitting a surface point $\V{v} = \V{o}+t_z \V{d}$, a backward ray was cast starting from $\V{v}$ towards a new origin $\V{o}'$ using uniformly sampled perturbations in angles.
-RapNeRF also made use of a Ray Atlas (RA) by first extracting a rough 3D mesh from a pretrained NeRF, and mapping training ray directions onto the 3D vertices.
-During training, a baseline NeRF was first trained to recover the rough 3D mesh, then RRC and RA are used to augment the training rays, with a predetermined probability.
-The authors evaluated their methods on the Synthetic NeRF dataset \cite{nerf2020_mildenhall}, and their own MobileObject dataset, showing that their RRC and RA augmentations can be adapted to other NeRF framework, and that it resulted in better view synthesis quality.
+\textbf{Ray Prior NeRF (RapNeRF)} (May 2022) \cite{2022RaPNeRF} proposed a NeRF model tailored for view extrapolation, contrasting with standard NeRFs that excel at interpolation.
+RapNeRF introduced Random Ray Casting (RRC), where for a training ray hitting a surface point $\mathbf{v} = \mathbf{o} + t_z \mathbf{d}$, a backward ray is cast from $\mathbf{v}$ toward a new origin $\mathbf{o}'$ with uniformly sampled angular perturbations.
+Additionally, RapNeRF employed a Ray Atlas (RA) by extracting a rough 3D mesh from a pretrained NeRF and mapping training ray directions onto its vertices.
+Training began with a baseline NeRF to recover the rough mesh.
+Subsequently, RRC and RA augmented training rays with a predetermined probability.
+Evaluations on the Synthetic NeRF dataset \cite{nerf2020_mildenhall} and the MobileObject dataset demonstrated that these augmentations improve view synthesis quality and are adaptable to other NeRF frameworks.